The New Change Formula for Successful Change Projects

 New formula for change

-Our "New Formula for Change" answers this question.
-Only when the four variables "security," "focus," "goals," and "success" are sufficiently present can resistance be overcome.
-Then even challenging changes can be successful.
+Our “New Formula for Change” provides a precise answer to this question.
+Only when the four variables—“security,” “focus,” “goals,” and “successes”—are present in sufficient measure can you successfully overcome resistance.
+Then even challenging changes can be successfully implemented.

 "Our new formula for change shows what organizations need to consider if they want to overcome resistance."